SGZ-Creations/Foundry-Tweaks/README.md

-# Foundry-Tweaks currently for Version 0.5.0 Demo only
+# Foundry-Tweaks for Version 0.5.0 Demo only

 * ItemAddtions Gives recipes and bypases the tech 4 cards required to unlock them.
 All you need is to find the recipes in the custom added tab
     - Install the mod https://github.com/glcoder/ScienceUnlock. and Add to ?:\Itch.io Games\foundry\Mods